JordanFrecon/jordanfrecon.github.io/_courses/statistical-inference.md

 ## <i class="fas fa-bookmark"></i> Educational Goals

-This course is designed to provide a quick introduction to stastical inference for data engineers.
+This course is designed to provide a quick introduction to statistical inference for data engineers.
 As such, it meets different educational objectives:
 - Understand the principles of statistical inference.
 - Choose and apply statistical tests to real data.
 - Interpret the result of a statistical test.